-One of the questions that I get asked very often from my readers and friends, is “where should I buy a DSLR from?”
-While this might seem like a pretty straightforward answer to many of our readers, I still decided to write a quick article about where to buy DSLRs and lenses and why.
+One question I get asked very often from my readers and friends is, “Where should I buy a camera?”
+While this might seem like a pretty straightforward answer to many of our readers, I still decided to write a quick article about where to buy cameras and why.

 This is not about what DSLR, mirrorless camera, or lenses you should buy.
 If you are looking for detailed information on what camera equipment you should choose and why, please read our comprehensive “Beginning Photography Equipment” guide.
 Also, take a look at the following articles if you are looking for a DSLR vs Point and Shoot comparison, or a DSLR vs mirrorless camera comparison.

-There are many different sources of where you could buy DSLR equipment, but I will talk about the three main ones:
+There are many different sources of where you could buy camera equipment, but I will talk about the three main ones:

 - A local camera/electronics store